Harshil-Mittal/SIH-Raksha-Setu/README.md

 ## 🙏 Acknowledgments

-- **LibreTranslate** for free translation services
-- **Radix UI** for accessible component primitives
-- **Tailwind CSS** for utility-first styling
-- **React Community** for excellent documentation and tools
+- Built with React, TypeScript, and Vite
+- UI components from Shadcn/UI
+- Blockchain implementation using Ethers.js
+- Database management with MongoDB and Mongoose
+- Internationalization with i18next

 ## 📞 Support

-For support and questions:
-- Create an issue in the repository
+For support, email support@rakshasetu.com or create an issue in this repository.
-- Contact the development team
-- Check the documentation

-## 🔮 Future Roadmap

-- [ ] Mobile app development (React Native)
-- [ ] Offline translation support
-- [ ] Advanced analytics dashboard
-- [ ] Integration with emergency services
-- [ ] AI-powered safety recommendations
-- [ ] Multi-platform deployment
-- [ ] Advanced voice recognition
-- [ ] Real-time collaboration features

 ---

-**RakshaSetu** - Your digital companion for safe travel in India 🇮🇳
+**RakshaSetu** - Ensuring safe journeys for all travelers across India 🇮🇳